Oxford Centre for Ecclesiology and Practical Theology: Overview

 OxCEPT was founded in May 2006 by the Principal, Martyn Percy as a research-led and consultancy body to work with the church, developing ecclesiology and practical theology that enables the church to develop its polity and praxis for mission and ministry.
 The Centre initially worked through appointing Research Fellows who were funded by external grants.
 Initial funded research projects included a detailed ethnographic survey of a midlands diocese in the Church of England, exploring the dynamics of mission and ministry; and a fully-funded evaluation of the ‘Fresh Expressions’ movement.

 The centre's first full-time director was Dr Helen Cameron, appointed in 2007.
-The post was generously funded by a supporter and benefactor, who shared the vision of the centre.
+The post was funded by a supporter and benefactor, who shared the vision of the centre.
 Dr Cameron subsequently shaped the centre as a focussed and dedicated research and consultancy body that sought to ‘think with the church’.
 The centre now has a vision for developing the life and mission of the church by attending to God's work in the world in order to develop faithful and reflective practice.
 People connect with the centre to collaborate and engage in strategic thinking, to develop resources, to do research – all with the aim of transforming practice.

 Dr Cameron was succeeded as director by the Rt.
 Revd.
 Professor Stephen Pickard (interim director, 2011).
 The current director is the renowned missiologist, Dr Cathy Ross, originally from New Zealand.
 The Patrons of OxCEPT are The Rt.
 Revd John Pritchard, Bishop of Oxford and Dr Paula Gooder.

 Since its foundation in 2006, OxCEPT has generated over half a million pounds (GB) for research-led and consultancy-based initiatives with the churches, making it one of the most successful and high-profile bodies of its kind in theological education in the UK.
 OxCEPT's approach is through praxis-based research, offering consultancy and producing publications.
 It helps people to network by bringing together parishes, dioceses, mission agencies and other faith-based organisations.
 It is intentionally ecumenical.
 The work is praxis-orientated as well as independent and constructively critical.
 In addition to the specific research at the local and national level, OxCEPT is thoroughly embedded in the wider research culture of Ripon College Cuddesdon, where there is a particular expertise in mission, ecclesiology, ecumenism, Anglicanism, and Biblical hermeneutics.